Skip to content

 Experiment Analysis

-In the Analysis tab the user can decide what kind of analysis that is to be used for execution and any related settings.
 The available analyses are outlined below.
 Analysis settings not shown below the respective analyses can be found under the Execution settings.

 Experiment Modifications

-The Modifications tab shows all parameter modifications in the experiment.
-Any modification can be removed by clicking the X to the right of the entry.
-The Modifications tab is read only, so to add or change a modification, the user will have to access the respective parameter shown in the list in the Properties tab or using a sticky.
+The Modifications tab is read-only, so to add or change a modification, you will have to access the respective parameter shown in the list in the Properties tab or use a sticky.

 Experiment Outputs